 Suspension files usually come in one of two popular but similar sizes.

-The most popular size the people use is Foolscap.
+The most popular size that people use is the Foolscap size.
 This is larger than A4 paper and allows loose leaf filing to be easily stored without having to perfectly line up all your pages.

 The A4 sized suspension files are just a few millimetres larger than A4.
 This saves space but means that pages do need to be aligned to stop the edges hanging out the edge of your file.

 If you have a file handy, measure the width of the cardboard on the file.
 If it measures to 360mm (14.1 inches) then you are using foolscap.
 A measurement of 305mm (12 inches) would be an A4 size suspension file.